mvishu405/adminlte/README.md

 # AdminLTE template Laravel 5 package
-A Laravel 5 package that switch default Laravel scaffolding / boilerplate to AdminLTE template with Bootstrap 3.0 and Pratt Landing Page
+A Laravel 5 package that switch default Laravel scaffolding / boilerplate to AdminLTE template with Bootstrap 3.0

 # Installation & use
 **So easy to install!**